lolol101/AA-Arch/README.md

 5. Longest Common Substring (LCS)
 6. Suffix Tree searching algorithm

+## Project requirements
+Please ensure that following requirements are installed on your system:

+- C++20-supporting compiler, such as g++
+- CMake 3.2.0+
+- git

 ## Build

 To build the project in Linux, use following terminal commands from project directory: